JGLTechnologies/aiohttp-ratelimiter/README.md

 # aiohttp-ratelimiter

 aiohttp-ratelimiter is a rate limiter for the aiohttp.web framework.
-This is a new library and we are always looking for people to contribute.
+This is a new library, and we are always looking for people to contribute.
 If you see something wrong with the code or want to add a feature, please create a pull request on <a href="https://jgltechnologies.com/aiohttplimiter">our github</a>.